leighghunt/ArcGISAdminToolkit/README.md

 #### ArcGIS Server Permissions (IN DEVELOPMENT)
 Checks ArcGIS server service or folder for any permission changes.

+#### Import ArcGIS Server Users (IN DEVELOPMENT)
+Imports a list of users provided in a CSV file to ArcGIS server, assigning to roles and setting default password.

 #### Backup and Restore ArcGIS Server Site
 Backs up or restores an ArcGIS Server site.
 * Restores an ArcGIS server site from a backup file.